 If you need assistance with these issues, please do not hesitate to contact Justin Whittaker at 859.344.1188.
 Justin is also happy to help you prepare a commercial lease agreement.
 You can email Justin at [email protected].

-Hemmer DeFrank Wessels, PLLC serves clients throughout Kentucky, Ohio, Indiana and New York, including the cities of Cincinnati, Covington, Florence, Ft.
+Hemmer DeFrank Wessels, PLLC serves clients throughout Kentucky, Ohio and New York, including the cities of Cincinnati, Covington, Florence, Ft.
 Wright, Newport, Erlanger, Independence, Highland Heights, Park Hills; and the communities of Greater Cincinnati, Northern Kentucky, Kenton County, Boone County, Campbell County, Grant County, Hamilton County, Clermont County, Warren County and Butler County.